moneysocket/moneysocket-rfc/06-rendezvous.md

 ### Handshake

-- Upon establishing a connection, whether outgoing or incoming
+- Upon receiving a nexus announcement from layer below:
-    - MUST send a REQUEST\_RENDEZVOUS message.
+    - MUST send a `REQUEST_RENDEZVOUS` message.
     - MUST set `role` to be `MATCHMAKER` or `SINGLE`
     - if `SINGLE` role:
         - MUST set a `rendezvous_id`